DoctorKhan/best-practices/challenges/structured_output_challenge.md

          ]
      }
      ```
 3. **Implementation Details:**

    - Use **Pydantic models**.
    - Implement unit testing to validate the structure and correctness of the output.
    - Include error handling and refusal mechanisms for inputs that cannot be processed into structured outputs.
 4. **Repository Management:**

    - Create a separate branch for development and merge into the main branch after code review.
    - Follow best practices in coding, documentation, and testing.
    - Ensure all updates are documented in the GitHub repository, including any changes made to the models or structure.

 **Final Deliverable:**

 - A well-documented GitHub repository containing the code, README, and unit tests that successfully generate structured outputs for mindfulness meditations.
+- Be sure to study the [best practices guide](https://github.com/DoctorKhan/best-practices/blob/main/README.md "study this guide") and be prepared to answer questions about it.